juleshansen/oop/reference/polynomial_calculus_helper.md

     2nd term: 8x        2nd term integral: 8 / (1+1) * x^(1+1) = 4 * x^2 = 4x^2 + C2

     the integral of the derivative is : C + x + 4x^2
     this is almost the original polynomial - it just differs by a constant.
+For the assignment, please set the constant to 0.

 For these to match exactly you would need to use definite integrals with limits to the integration (not key to this assignment).